 - Present the user with a notice when the coupon is eligible to be applied.
 Also, provide them with a 1-click button to apply it

-- Restrict the usage of the coupon based on other factors such as their user role or whether they have certain other products in the cart, or whether they have ordered something before.
+- Restrict the usage of the coupon based on other factors such as their subtotal amount or whether they have certain other products in the cart, or whether they have ordered something before.